Recommended reading

 , which anyone could call.

-Figure 42.1 depicts the three states a Promise can be in.
-Promises specialize in one-off results and protect us against race conditions (registering too early or too late):
+Figure 43.1 depicts the three states a Promise can be in.

 This is an example of a Promise that is never settled and forever pending: